michaellgraves/Twitter-PyBot/README.md

 5. Automatically following users who follow you
 6. Providing limits to activity to prevent Twitter bot restrictions
 7. Filtering out profane tweets
-8. Implementing randomness for activity heartbeat, friend/follower ratios, and bot activity window such that your account does not look bot-controlled
+8. Implementing randomness for activity heartbeat, controlling friend to follower ratios, and keep specific bot activity to daily windows such that your account does not look bot-controlled
 9. Tweeting out random message from a list of messages

 In addition this project also includes these helpful features: